ClinicalTrials.Veeva

 • Does the SUSTAIN-DSD intervention significantly improve participants' treatment adherence and increase rates of viral suppression?

-• Does the SUSTAIN-DSD intervention help retain people in care at clinics?
+• Does the SUSTAIN-DSD intervention help retain people in care?

-• Does SUSTAIN-DSD intervention help reduce treatment interruptions?
+• Does SUSTAIN-DSD intervention help reduce the length of treatment interruptions?

-• for 24 months, either receive the SUSTAIN-DSD intervention (i.e. be enrolled in an adherence club where they will pick up 6-months of ART medication and have the option to use peer support group sessions and additional counseling), and or enhanced standard of care (i.e. visit the clinic for treatment and participate in optional counseling sessions)
+• for 24 months, Participants will either receive the SUSTAIN-DSD intervention (i.e. be enrolled in an adherence club where the participants will pick up 6-months of ART medication and have the option to use peer support and additional counseling), and or enhanced standard of care (i.e. visit the clinic for treatment and participate in optional counseling sessions).

-• Participate in interviews to discuss their experience with the SUSTAIN-DSD intervention
+- Participants will take part in interviews to discuss the participants' experience with the SUSTAIN-DSD intervention.

 Full description